Pilot in Command – Take Control!

 Airspeed squares Available Lift.
 Always fly with high AL in reserves.
 Hold on to it by using good judgment on your line.
 Spend it judiciously and wisely.
 AL is very hard to get back.
 Oh… and pull high.

 Article by Topgunbase.
-Stay tuned for Part 2 of this article, where we’ll discuss some old-school airspeed techniques and associated pitfalls, as well as current thoughts and techniques for flying at the speed of heat.
+Check out Part 2 of this article, where we’ll discuss some old-school airspeed techniques and associated pitfalls, as well as current thoughts and techniques for flying at the speed of heat.
 In Part 3, Matt Gerdes explains how to get your speed on.